 III.

-APPOINTMENT OF AGENT
+APPOINTMENT OF SERVICE PROVIDER

-Principal hereby authorizes and designates Marketer as an authorized, non-exclusive representative for the purpose of arranging for Gas purchases by Principal as directed by, and on behalf of, Principal and in accordance with the terms of this Agreement.
-The specific terms and conditions of each contract used to purchase said supplies shall be developed by Marketer and approved in writing by Principal prior to execution.
-Marketer agrees to become an authorized representative of Principal and to use its best efforts in accordance with prudent business practices and commonly and regularly observed industry standards to arrange for the purchase and delivery of natural Gas supplies on behalf of Principal for Principal’s facilities.
-Principal agrees to use its best efforts in accordance with prudent business practices and commonly and regularly observed industry standards to furnish necessary information to Marketer and to cooperate with Marketer in the performance of the Agreement.
+Principal hereby authorizes and designates Marketer as an authorized, non-exclusive service provider for the purpose of arranging for Gas purchases by Principal as directed by, and on behalf of, Principal and in accordance with the terms of this Agreement.
+The specific terms and conditions of each contract used to purchase said supplies shall be executed on the Transaction Agreement attached as “Appendix A” pursuant to the Master Trading agreement attached as “Appendix B”.
+Marketer agrees to become an authorized service provider of Principal and to use commercially reasonable efforts in accordance with prudent business practices and commonly and regularly observed industry standards to arrange for the purchase and delivery of natural Gas supplies on behalf of Principal for Principal’s facilities.
+Principal agrees to use its commercially reasonaable efforts in accordance with prudent business practices and commonly and regularly observed industry standards to furnish necessary information to Marketer and to cooperate with Marketer in the performance of the Agreement.

 IV.